 What’s worse than getting your period?
 Getting it when it’s totally unexpected or having no clue when it might decide to show up!
 If Aunty Flo regularly shows up too early or too late, then we’ve got the perfect tips for you.
 Read on for a few ways to ensure your period comes on time, every time!
 After all, a healthy, normal period is important for long-term health.

 1. A Healthy Diet And Steady Blood Sugar LevelsAs with everything else, the first and biggest step to ensuring a healthy and regular period is with a well-balanced diet.
 A nutritional diet that keeps blood sugar steady is important for improved hormonal function.
 A high protein diet as well as one including lots of fiber and fruits and veggies while staying clear of refined sugar and processed foods (read junk food!) is essential.
 If you’ve been facing period irregularities, it’s a sign that you definitely need to rethink your diet.

+2. What’s Your Weight?
 Your BMI (body mass index) and weight play a significant role in menstrual function and fertility.
 Being underweight or overweight can definitely affect your cycle.
 Exercise and eat right to maintain a healthy weight for menstrual as well as overall health.

 3. Pop A MultivitaminOne every day - but only after a consultation with your gynaecologist.
-Also talk to your gynae about whether you need to have folic acid or primrose oil supplements.
+Also talk to them about whether you need to have folic acid or primrose oil supplements.
 These help ensure that your body has healthy levels of vitamins and minerals to function properly.

 4. Stay Stress-Free Stress is a major factor that can affect your period gravely.
 Stress disrupts levels of the hormone cortisol, which affects estrogen and progesterone – the hormones that are responsible for menstruation.
 Chronic stress will lead to menstrual anomalies, so you definitely need some stress busters to help manage it better.
 Try yoga and meditation, learn to unwind at the end of a day with a hot bath, pamper yourself to spa days once a month and take that vacation you’ve been wanting!

 5. Be A Sleeping BeautyErratic sleep schedules also contribute to disruptions in menstruation.
 In fact, girls who typically stay up late and sleep till late are said to have more severe PMS symptoms.
 Remember that the next time you’re staying up late watching a movie!
 Sleeping early and setting a regular sleep schedule can help normalize hormonal functioning and your cycle.

 6. Exercise RightA healthy amount of exercise is important for fertility.
 A combination of strength training and cardio for 30 to 60 minutes a day helps improve hormonal imbalances like in menstrual fluctuations and PCOS.
 Stay away from exercise that is a bit too vigorous and stressful as that can also lead to irregularities.
 Your fitness regime should be stress-free and enjoyable; remember that working out too much can also cause problems in your period cycle.

 7. Say No To SmokeWe already know that smoking affects fertility, but it can also affect your period.
 A lot of refined carbs and caffeine can also cause problems.
 So cut back on all of that, they could be why your period never shows up on time.